Angel Santiago is in his eighth season (2019) at the helm of the Nicholls softball program.

-After leading Nicholls to a 39-17 overall record and 21-5 in league play this season, Santiago became the fourth head coach in program history to be named Southland Conference Coach of the Year.
+After leading Nicholls to a 39-17 overall record and 21-5 in league play in 2016, Santiago became the fourth head coach in program history to be named Southland Conference Coach of the Year.
 Santiago’s Colonels blew past the league’s expectations, which projected the Colonels to finish 7th/8th in the preseason polls, as they headed into the final weekend of the regular season with a chance of claiming the program’s first regular season title in 20 years.
 Although his team finished 1.5 games out of first, the Colonels clinched a postseason berth for the first time since 2010 and put together Nicholls’ best season since 1998.

 Santiago’s 2016 team did not go unnoticed by the league as two players earned the Southland’s most prestigious honors.
 Senior pitcher Hannah Haydel was named Pitcher of the Year, while standout shortstop Amanda Gianelloni was named Freshman of the Year.
 The duo was also placed on First Team and was joined by senior outfielder Danielle Phillips, giving the Colonels the most First Team selections since 1997.
 Two freshmen also earned All-Southland Second Team as Gretchen Morgan and Veronica Villafranco were recognized at designated player and utility, respectively.